-Because of their criticality to order processing, payment gateways are essential for your ecommerce enterprise, but beyond their practical applications, they can also enhance your company’s credibility as a reputable online merchant—provided you choose a well-known gateway with a reputation for reliability and security.
+Critical for order processing per se, payment gateways can also enhance your web store’s credibility—provided you choose a well-known gateway with a reputation for reliability and data security.

-Payment gateways play a customer-facing part in your business, and a very sensitive one at that, since they must protect customers’ payment information.
-A single flaw in the payment process can spell disaster for your enterprise, especially if it compromises financial or personal data.
+Payment gateways play a very sensitive role in ecommerce business as they deal with customers’ financial data.
+A single flaw in the payment process can spell disaster for a merchant, especially if financial or personal data leaks out.

 PayPal and Braintree are two well-known and trusted payment gateways, which also happen to be the two that Magento recommends by default.
-PayPal of course, has a huge share of the payment processing market (as illustrated in the chart below), handling more than $130 billion in ecommerce payments in 2017, according to Statista.
+PayPal has a huge share of the payment processing market (as illustrated in the chart below), handling more than $161 billion worth of ecommerce payments in the Q1’ 19, according to Statista.

-Along with Braintree and PayPal, the following payment gateways can integrate with Magento, and are all associated with high performance, robust security, and positive consumer sentiment—hence their high rates of adoption among ecommerce businesses:
+Along with Braintree, PayPal, and Authorize.Net, the following payment gateways can integrate well with Magento, and are all associated with high performance, robust security, and positive consumer sentiment—hence their high rates of adoption among ecommerce businesses:

 - Amazon Payments